Direct Implementation with Evidence: Model

 \begin{definition} An SCF $f$ is Nash-implementable if there is a mechanism $\mathcal{M}=(M,g,\left( \tau _{i}\right) _{i\in \mathcal{I}})$ such that for any profile of bounded utility functions $v=\left( v_{i}\right) _{i\in \mathcal{I}}$, any state $s$, and any mixed-strategy Nash equilibrium $\sigma $ of the game $G\left( \mathcal{M},v,s\right) $, $ g(m)=f(s)$ and $\tau _{i}(m)=0$ for each message profile $m\in $supp$\sigma \left( s\right) $. \end{definition}

 That is, a mechanism implements a social choice function if at any state, and with any profile of bounded utility functions, any mixed-strategy Nash equilibrium outcome coincides with the outcome of the SCF.
+That is, we ask for full implementation as opposed to partial implementation that requires only one equilibrium achieving the outcome of the SCF.
+Note that partial implementation is trivial in such a setting, as all that would be required to achieve it would be to heavily penalize all agents for disagreeing with each other about the state, so that there would be an equilibrium where each agent tells the truth and there are no transfers.

 In what follows, we consider two states to be different only if they induce different tightest evidence for at least one agent.
 Otherwise, they are treated as the same state.
 In other words, we identify $S$ with its quotient space $S/\sim $ induced by the equivalence relation $\sim $ where each point corresponds to an equivalent class.
 Owing to the necessity of measurability, this is without loss of generality for our implementation exercise.